elliot14A/books-crud/Readme.md

 # Book CRUD Application

-This is a Book CRUD (Create, Read, Update, Delete) application with backend in Node.js and an ory oathkeeper API Gateway .
+This is a Book CRUD (Create, Read, Update, Delete) backend built with Node.js and uses ory oathkeeper as Access-Proxy.
 It uses Docker Compose for easy setup.

 ## Prerequisites

 - Docker
 - Docker Compose

-## Installation
+## Setup

 1. Clone the repository: